-- (1) Lack of knowledge of the precise physical activity recommendation for children and young people in England. - (2) Limited attention to physical activity to develop strength and flexibility. - (3) A degree of confusion with the physical activity recommendation for adults and with a government target in England of a minimum of 2 h of physical activity per week in school, within and beyond the curriculum.
+- lack of knowledge of the precise physical activity recommendation for children and young people in England; - 2) limited attention to physical activity to develop strength and flexibility; - a degree of confusion with the physical activity recommendation for adults and with a government target in England of a minimum of two hours of physical activity per week in school, within and beyond the curriculum.

-Physical education teacher education students' perceptions of the learning associated with promoting healthy, active lifestyles in physical education and in schools generally
+PETE students' perceptions of the learning associated with promoting healthy, active lifestyles in PE and in schools generally

-The vast majority (over two-thirds) of the PETE students considered that the 'benefits of activity and the consequences of inactivity/sedentary living' should be taught in PE to help promote healthy, active lifestyles, and approximately half thought that 'diet/nutrition/healthy eating' should also be included.
+The vast majority (over two thirds) of the PETE students considered that the 'benefits of activity and the consequences of inactivity/sedentary living' should be taught in PE to help promote healthy, active lifestyles, and approximately half thought that 'diet/nutrition/healthy eating' should also be included.
 A significant proportion of the students (a quarter to a third) stated that 'a focus on active living/healthy lifestyles', 'experience of a variety of physical activities' and 'enjoyment/fun of the physical activities' should be features of school PE to help promote active lifestyles.
-Approximately one-fifth of the students made reference to the 'development of physical competence/skills' to help promote active lifestyles, whilst a minority (a sixth or less) mentioned 'exercising safely' and 'physical activity recommendations'.
+Approximately one fifth of the students made reference to the 'development of physical competence/skills' to help promote active lifestyles whilst a minority (a sixth or less) mentioned 'exercising safely' and 'physical activity recommendations'.
 There were no references to 'fitness education' or 'fitness testing' in PE to help promote active lifestyles.
 The three main themes in terms of PETE students' perceptions of the possible learning associated with promoting healthy, active lifestyles in PE were:

-- (1) The prominence of the benefits of physical activity to health (especially 'physical' health) and diet/nutrition/healthy eating. - (2) Lifestyle-oriented approaches emphasising enjoyment and fun through a variety of activities. - (3) Limited attention to physical activity recommendations and no mention of fitness/fitness testing.
+- the prominence of the benefits of physical activity to health (especially 'physical' health) and diet/nutrition/healthy eating - lifestyle-oriented approaches emphasising enjoyment and fun through a variety of activities - limited attention to physical activity recommendations and no mention of fitness/fitness testing.

-The vast majority (over two-thirds) of the PETE students considered that schools could promote healthy, active lifestyles by 'providing healthy food and educating about healthy eating' and 'offering a range of extra-curricular physical activities'.
+The vast majority (over two thirds) of the PETE students considered that schools could promote healthy, active lifestyles by 'providing healthy food and educating about healthy eating' and 'offering a range of extra-curricular physical activities'.
 Approximately a quarter of the students thought that schools should encourage active transport between home and school, and a quarter to a sixth of them emphasised the importance of 'educating about healthy lifestyles through healthy/active weeks/events/talks' and 'developing links with sports clubs'.
-Approximately one-fifth of the students made reference to the

-'development of physical competence/skills' and 'the inclusion of some physical activity in non-PE lessons', and a minority (a sixth or less) mentioned 'providing drinking water', 'being healthy role models' and 'liaising with parents' in terms of schools' promotion of active lifestyles.
+Approximately one fifth of the students made reference to the 'development of physical competence/skills' and 'the inclusion of some physical activity in non-PE lessons', and a minority (a sixth or less) mentioned 'providing drinking water', 'being healthy role models' and 'liaising with parents' in terms of schools' promotion of active lifestyles.
 Three main findings emerged in terms of what PETE students consider that schools can do to promote healthy, active lifestyles, these being:

-- (1) An emphasis on healthy food/eating.
+- 1) an emphasis on healthy food/eating

-- (2) Offering a range of extra-curricular physical activities, encouraging active transportation to and from school, and developing/encouraging links with sports clubs.
+- offering a range of extra-curricular physical activities, encouraging active transportation to and from school, and developing/encouraging links with sports clubs

-- (3) Educating about healthy lifestyles.
+- 3) educating about healthy lifestyles.

-Physical education teacher education students' school-based health-related physical education experiences
+PETE students' school-based HRPE experiences